 More Options for Gigging

 Would it surprise you to find out you don’t even need a guitar amp to play gigs?
 When we talk about guitar amps we are usually talking about the combination of a preamp and power amp.
-An easy but somewhat overly simplistic way to think of this is the preamp is the part of your amp that influences the sound (distortion, EQ,) where the power amp is the section that provides the power and volume.
+An easy but somewhat overly simplistic way to think of this is the preamp is the part of your amp that influences the sound (distortion, EQ,) whereas the power amp is the section that provides the power and volume.